SmartMonsters

 In TriadCity, violence nearly always causes alignment drift toward evil.
 It's possible to become very evil very fast if you initiate lots of attacks.
 See the player manual for exceptions.

 There are many conditions which could prevent you from being able to pound a particular target.
-You may be too tired, or paralyzed, or blinded and unable to find the target.
+You may be too tired, or paralyzed, or unable to perceive the target.
 The Game channel will inform you of the outcome of your command.

 As with many other TriadCity commands, your expertise with the Pound Skill will determine how effective your attempts to use the Pound command will be.